gskorupa/cricket-hcms/documents/building.md

 mvn clean package
 ```

-If you want to build the Docker image you need to set Docker repository related properties in the `application.properties` or set envarioned variables as in the example below.
+If you want to build the Docker image you need to set Docker repository related properties in the `application.properties` or set environment variables as in the example below.

 Commands syntax: